FACTION BRIEF

 The Silence Zones

-Areas in the Wastes where digital devices malfunction.
+Areas in the Wastes where electromagnetic interference kills digital devices.
 Some believe consciousness expands more easily without network connectivity.
+Whether this is physics or mysticism, no one agrees.

 Fragment Graves

 Locations where ORACLE fragments were destroyed by The Collective.
-Some claim residual awareness lingers at these sites.
+Seekers visit to contemplate what was lost.
+Some claim residual awareness lingers at these sites; others dismiss this as grief wearing a spiritual mask.

 Active